 If you are expecting a baby and are looking for French boy names that are unique and cute, you’ve come to the right place!
 (Even if you are not, who doesn’t love reading a list of stylish names and their meanings?)
 But I should warn you, popular male names in France that will also work in English are not as easy to find as you might think.

-If you’ve missed my post on top girls’ names and the issues we had to think about there, here is the link: Chic French Baby Girl Names.
-In both lists of French Boy Names and Girl names, I’ve gone for names I love, that are a bit popular, a bit unusual, and pronounceable in English and in French.
+If you’ve missed my post for girls and the issues we had to think about there, here is the link for French baby girl names.
+And I’ve also put together a list of gender-neutral French names to give even more ideas.
+I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.

-Besides the French bureaucracy that comes with giving birth, there are so many questions to think about when naming a kid.
-Especially across cultures.
 Does the name mean something to both parents?
 Will all the grandparents be able to pronounce it?
-Is it a bit unusual, but not too unusual?
-A Popular name, but not too popular?
 Is the kid is going to blame you if he hates his given name?
 It’s a lot of pressure!

-The list of trendy baby names in France actually includes a lot of the same American names, eg. Michael.
-The name, however, is pronounced completely differently in English, while the French have two possible pronunciations that you could go with.
+The list of classic baby names in France actually includes a lot of the same names in the U.S. and U.K. such as the name “Michael”.
+The name, however, is pronounced completely differently in English as the French version has two possible pronunciations that you could go with.

 Other names, like Ryan, took me a few minutes to figure out how it was spelt when I heard it in French, because it didn’t sound anything like the North American pronunciation of Ryan.

 - Meaning: little king.

 The name Adam is number 2 in Paris, but the French pronunciation is with the “m” turning into an “n”.

 I haven’t included these types of names in my list, because while they may be popular in France, you would be hard-pressed to get people to pronounce them with a French accent!

 Some classic French boy names that are much better suited for English-speakers are: